annanisha/docker-wordpress/README.md

 Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

-Today, we are going to create a WordPress instance using docker.
+Today, we are going to create a WordPress website using docker.

 ## Prerequisite.